xmatters/Chef-Automate-Compliance-Webhook/README.md

 Whether you have five or five thousand servers, Chef lets you manage them all by turning infrastructure into code.
 Infrastructure described as code is flexible, versionable, human-readable, and testable.
 This specific integration provides details on integrating with Chef Automate.
 A second set of instructions exists for automating with Chef Server (no Automate).

 # Pre-Requisites
 * Chef Automate v 3.x or higher.
-The Generic Webhook is new functionality.
+The Compliance Webhook is new functionality.
 See the following Chef documentation for instructions on how to configure the Notifier settings in the delivery.rb file of the Chef Automate server.  [delivery.rb Chef Help Docs](http://chef-web-docs-notify.s3-website-us-west-2.amazonaws.com/config_rb_delivery.html#notifier-settings)
-* Chef Automate Generic Webhook configured.
+* Chef Automate Compliance Webhook configured.
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!
-* xMatters ChefAutomateGenericWebhook Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.
+* xMatters ChefAutomateComplianceWebhook Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.

 # Files
 * [Chef-Compliance-Webhook_IB.js](Chef-Generic-Webhook_IB.js) - The javascript file to be pasted into a Inbound Integration Builder.
 It takes the payload from Chef and formats the content to match the xMatters Form requirements and creates an xMatters Event.